-The wall was still maintained in the end of the Republic and the early Empire.
-The walls became unnecessary as Rome became well protected by the ever expanding military strength of the Republic and of the later Empire.
-As the city continued to grow and prosper, it was essentially unwalled for the first three centuries of the Empire.
-However, when the city came under attack from barbarian tribes in the 3rd century, Emperor Aurelian was forced to build the larger Aurelian Walls to protect Rome.
+The walls persisted even at the end of the Republic and the beginning of the Imperial Age.
+The walled defense became unnecessary as Rome felt well protected by the ever-expanding military might of the Republic and the subsequent Empire.
+As the city continued to grow and prosper, it remained essentially wall-less for the first three centuries of the Empire.
+When the barbarians attacked Rome in the 3rd century, Emperor Aurelian built the great Aurelian Walls.

 To find out about all accessibility services, visit the Rome accessible section.